vivid-green/password-gen/README.md

 # password-gen
-This is a project to create a password generator.
+This is an application that will generate a password string based on user input for password criteria.
+The user can select from numeric, uppercase letters, lowercase letters and special characters.

+## Description